BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 - `formReadOnlyMode` : the read only mode
 - `disableSubmitButton` : disable or not the submit button if shown

-When choosing the `clickToEdit` read only mode, you can handle when the read only mode is changing by binding a method to the `readOnlyChanged` output :
+You can handle when the read only mode is changing into the `BiaFormComponent` at init or in the life cycle by binding a method to the `readOnlyChanged` output :
 ``` html title="feature-form.component.html"
 <bia-form
   [...]